AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ## Where can you get more userscripts?

-Userscripts are mostly created by enthusiasts, which is why you need to be careful when installing a new one.
-But nevertheless, there is a great variety of interesting scripts that can really make the use of some websites more convenient.
+As userscripts are created mainly by enthusiasts, you should be cautious when installing them.
+Yet, there is a great variety of interesting scripts that can really make using some websites more convenient.

 Here we will describe some of the most popular userscript catalogs.